Black skin and acne

 Finally, people of African heritage do not tend to suffer with rosacea.9

 How to treat acne in black skin

-Luckily, inflammatory acne develops and is treated the same way regardless of skin color, and with the right regimen is easy to clear.
-There are several options including topical treatment as well as Accutane (isotretinoin).
+Luckily, acne develops and is treated the same way regardless of skin color, and with the right regimen is easy to clear.
+There are several options including topical treatment as well as Accutane (isotretinoin) for people with severe, widespread, and scarring acne.
 According to the International Journal of Dermatology, "benzoyl peroxide is particularly effective for the inflammatory component."
-Benzoyl peroxide is a mild drying and peeling agent, but people with black skin tend to have less flakiness and scaling of the skin and tolerate it well.10-11 There is a highly effective topical regimen here on acne.org which works extremely well on darker skin types.
+Benzoyl peroxide is a mild drying and peeling agent, but people with black skin tend to have less flakiness and scaling of the skin and tolerate it well.13,14 There is a highly effective topical regimen here on Acne.org that is based on benzoyl peroxide and works extremely well on people with black skin.

 The bottom line

 People of African descent should not take the antibiotic minocycline to treat acne symptoms.
-"Fatal cases of hypersensitivity" have been reported with this drug in people of African descent.11
+"Fatal cases of hypersensitivity" have been reported with this drug in people of African descent.”14